 Dr Hugh Cook

-- Position: Lecturer in Employment Relations and HRM
+- Position: Associate Professor in Employment Relations and HRM

 - Areas of expertise: Strategic HRM Implementation; HRM outcomes and job stress; Trade union partnership; Adult skills and training; Job satisfaction